5T33Z0/Clover-Crate/Boot/README.md

 OS X Startup Disk can be used to reboot into another volume, but for the following reboot DefaultVolume will be used again.

 ## Default Loader
 In addition to `DefaultVolume`, the path to the default boot loader of an Operating System can be specified here by entering the path to the boot loder or a unique portion of the file name.
-This can be useful for Volumes which contain multiple boot loaders, so the desifred boot loader is used by default when the volume is selected.
+This can be useful for Volumes which contain multiple boot loaders, so the desifred boot loader is used by default when said volume is selected.

 **IMPORTANT**: You cannot use the `Default Loader` section to set Clover or OpenCore as default Boot Loaders, since both are *Boot Managers*, not *Boot Loaders!* Boot Managers choose which Boot Loader to select.
 They don't actually boot the system.
 That's the job of Boot Loaders.
 Examples for *Boot Loaders* are: